AndreasArne/treeviz/README.md

 # To-Do
+- [ ] Test on MacOS.
+- [ ] Test on Linux.
+- [ ] Add red color to edges who couldn't be added and the Node it adds.
+- [X] Remove depency on igraph. https://eli.thegreenplace.net/2009/11/23/visualizing-binary-trees-with-graphviz
 - [X] Test on WSL.
 - [X] Test on Cygwin - Can't install igraph.
 Not supported.
-- [ ] Test on MacOS.
-- [ ] Test on Linux.
-- [ ] Remove depency on igraph. https://eli.thegreenplace.net/2009/11/23/visualizing-binary-trees-with-graphviz